Transferable Deep Reinforcement Learning Framework for Autonomous Vehicles with Joint Radar-Data Communications: Related Works

 \section{Related Works}

 Since the AV system equipped with JRC functions can use both radar detection and data communication functions using the same hardware platform, these functions share some joint system resources such as antennas, spectrum, and power.
 Consequently, one major problem is to optimize the resource sharing between the radar detection function and data communication function.
 Recently, some resource sharing approaches have been proposed to solve the problem~\cite{kumari2015, ren2019, dokhanchi2017, dokhanchi2019, kumari2019, cao2020, ren2020}.
-In~\cite{dokhanchi2017}, the authors proposed a JRC system that enables the vehicle to transmit data while estimating distance, Doppler returns and angles of arrival of target vehicles.
+In~\cite{dokhanchi2017}, the authors proposed a JRC system that enables the vehicle to transmit data while estimating distance, Doppler returns and Angles of Arrival (AoA) of target vehicles.
+To extract these parameters, the authors introduced two processing methods at the receiver based on Fast Fourier Transform and sub-space followed by diversity combining.
+Simulation results show the trade-off between the Doppler estimation performance and AoA performance of the two proposed methods.
 In~\cite{kumari2015}, the authors proposed an effective framework to support radar detection and data transmission for automotive applications.
 The key idea of this approach is reserving preamble blocks in the IEEE 802.11ad frame for the radar detection mode to estimate ranges and velocities of targets, and at the same time uses data blocks for the data transmission.
+Simulation results showed that with SNR values greater than $-2$ dB, the radar echo was detected with very high probability.
 Similarly, the authors in~\cite{kumari2019, dokhanchi2019} exploited the preamble of a communication frame and used it for the radar detection function.
 For balancing the resource sharing between radar detection and data communication, the authors in~\cite{kumari2019, dokhanchi2019} proposed a fraction parameter in which the frame contains one fraction for data communication and another one for radar detection.
 In~\cite{dokhanchi2019}, the authors illustrated performance metrics for different fraction parameters, but the optimal value of this parameter was not discussed.
 In~\cite{kumari2019}, the optimal value of the fraction parameter was provided by using convex hull approximation.
 Although the above works are effective in specific circumstances, they are fixed-schedule schemes that are not appropriate to implement in practice.
 The reason is that the AVs are highly mobile and when they are running on the road, their surrounding environments are uncertain and dynamic.
 In addition, the performance of these approaches is limited either by the respective communications protocols or inter-vehicular synchronization.